Wild Side’s Yacht Charters

 Captain – Tori Cullins

 A USCG captain (who trained as crew for Polynesian Voyaging canoes), resident marine biologist, and environmental sciences grad.
-Tori has been actively involved in conservation efforts, scientific research, education, and eco-tourism related to marine mammals and their habitat for 20 years.
+Tori has been actively involved in conservation efforts, scientific research, education, and eco-tourism related to marine mammals and their habitats for 30+ years.

 The man behind the scenes.
 Boats, fishing, and the ocean occupy most of his time.
 He spent two years on an incredible journey sailing the South Pacific, and recently crossed the North Pacific bringing our 50′ yacht home from California.
 Armin enjoys sharing experiences with people from around the world, and makes sure the vessels are kept in tip top shape, while providing logistics and guidance to crew members and captains.